Pennsylvania Salaried Employees Laws

 Leave Entitlements for Salaried Employees in Pennsylvania

 In Pennsylvania, salaried employees have access to several types of leave.
-The federal Family and Medical Leave Act allows eligible employees to take up to 12 weeks of unpaid leave for medical emergencies, including caring for a newborn, adopting a child, or tending to a family member’s health condition.
+The federal Family and Medical Leave Act (FMLA) allows eligible employees to take up to 12 weeks of unpaid leave for medical emergencies, including caring for a newborn, adopting a child, or tending to a family member’s health condition.

 Jury service leave is granted to all employees, and employers cannot penalize them for fulfilling this civic duty, although payment during this time off is not mandatory.
 Under the federal Uniformed Services Employment and Reemployment Rights Act (USERRA), employees in the uniformed services are entitled to unpaid military leave, maintaining benefits and seniority upon their return.